SoftCircuits/CsvParser/ReadMe.md

 };

 // Write the data to disk
+// Since all records are already in memory, you could replace the
+// write loop with: writer.Write(People)
 using (CsvDataWriter<Person> writer = new CsvDataWriter<Person>(path))
 {
     writer.WriteHeaders();

     foreach (Person person in People)
         writer.Write(person);
 }